Herumgeisterer/visualaxon/README.md

 ## Limits

-* When a command is created and fired in an saga eventhandler the relationship between eventhandler and commandhandler is not shown.
+* It doesn't show where a command is comming from
 * Your code needs to be properly formatted.
-Most parsing is done by the presence of annoations and class names, but some parts are done by manually parsing the java source code
+Most source file parsing is done by the presence of annoations and class names, but some parts are done by manually parsing the java source code

 [example]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Example image"